Skip to Main Navigation

 Economy

-The business environment is hampered by underdeveloped infrastructure, particularly costly, unreliable electricity, and fragile institutions, limited connectivity, and high vulnerability to climate shocks.
+The business environment is hampered by weak infrastructure, particularly costly, unreliable electricity, fragile institutions, limited connectivity, and high vulnerability to climate shocks.
 Public finances are strained by the high cost of providing public services due to a lack of scale in the provision of public goods, compounded by low domestic revenue mobilization and declining external financing.

 Recent developments and outlook